GLOBAL MARKETS-Tech stocks bask in Apple glow, Dow eyeing 22,000

 "We think they are going to take 9-12 months to get out of the market but that is a big question ... it could even be six months," he added.

-Bond markets were largely quiet, with the premiums investors demand to hold South European government debt over the German equivalent close to their lowest levels in weeks and both 2- and 10-year U.S. Treasury yields barely budged.
+Though bond markets were largely quiet, the premiums investors demand to hold South European government debt over the German equivalent were close to their lowest levels in weeks.

-In emerging markets, MSCI's EM stocks index was near a three-year high.
-India's central bank became the first in Asia to cut interest rates this year, while Venezuela's bonds continued to slid amid rising political tensions there around President Nicolas Maduro.

 Additional reporting by Wayne Cole in Sydney; Editing by Andrew Heavens